jamiealonzo/restaurant-menu/README.md

 Description: This project is a dynamic and responsive restaurant menu website created as part of a coding assessment.
 The site offers a clean and user-friendly interface that displays a variety of menu items along with their prices.

-Frontend

-Technology: React.js

-Features:
-Displays a list of menu items with their names and prices.
-Utilizes components for structured and reusable code.
-Includes styling with CSS to enhance the visual presentation.
-Background image for a more engaging user interface.

-Backend

-Technology: Django

-Features:
-Provides API endpoints to fetch menu items for the front-end.
-Models are set up to manage menu item data, including attributes like name and price.
-Utilizes SQLite as the default database for simplicity.

-Bonus
+Frontend: The frontend is developed using React.js, demonstrating effective use of components, state management, and props to render the menu dynamically.
+The design emphasizes simplicity and ease of navigation, ensuring a seamless user experience.

+Backend: Powered by Django, the backend provides robust and scalable support for the website.
+It includes two API endpoints designed to efficiently deliver menu data to the frontend, ensuring quick and reliable updates.
+Django’s built-in features, like the admin interface and ORM, are leveraged to streamline data management.

+Database: The website uses SQLite, Django's default database, to store and manage menu items.
+This lightweight database is perfect for this project, offering fast and efficient data handling.

-Deployment: The application includes a 3-tier AWS architecture diagram for deployment considerations.
+Bonus: The project also includes a 3-tier AWS architecture diagram, showcasing a scalable deployment strategy.
+This diagram illustrates how the application could be hosted on AWS, ensuring high availability, security, and performance.